Rainbow-Dreamer/conway-game-of-life-simulator/README.md

 * life_img: the image path of life image
 * read_file: the image path of text file if you want to read a whole lives' pattern into this simulator, otherwise leave it as `None`

-Note: If you want to read a whole lives' pattern into this simulator, you can set `read_file` in the settings file to image path of a text file, the text file must be in the form that uses `o` to represent lives and ` ` to represent no lives. (just whitespaces for no lives)
+Note: If you want to read a whole lives' pattern into this simulator, you can set `read_file` in the settings file to image path of a text file, the text file must be in the form that uses `o` to represent lives and ` ` to represent no lives. (whitespaces for no lives)

 The default background image is a whole black image, you can change the background images in the settings file.